openhab/openhab-docs/configuration/rules-dsl.md

 logError(String loggerName, String format, Object... args)
 ```

-In each case, the `loggerName` parameter is combined with the string `org.eclipse.smarthome.model.script.` to create the log4j logger name.
+In each case, the `loggerName` parameter is combined with the string `org.openhab.core.model.script.` to create the log4j logger name.
 For example, if your rules file contained the following log message:

 ```java